Strengthening IGAD’s migration policy implementation

-Title: Strengthening the capacities of IGAD and its member countries to develop and implement regional migration policies in the Horn of Africa
+Title: Strengthening the capacities of IGAD and its member states in support of regional migration policies in the Horn of Africa

-Commissined by: Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissined by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing Agency: Intergovernmental Authority on Development (IGAD)

 The Horn of Africa is characterised by very fragile states or, in some cases, by the absence of statehood, by internal and cross-border conflicts, and by natural disasters.
-The region has over three-and-a-half million persons who have been displaced across borders and more than eight million internally displaced persons.
-These people have fled from armed conflict, individual persecution, serious human rights violations or natural disasters.
+The region has over three-and-a-half million refugees and more than eight million internally displaced people, who have fled from armed conflict, individual persecution, serious human rights violations or natural disasters.

-The Intergovernmental Authority on Development (IGAD) is a regional organisation of states in the Horn of Africa that supports its members with issues such as peacekeeping and integration.
+The Intergovernmental Authority on Development (IGAD) is a regional organisation of states in the Horn of Africa that supports its members in areas such as peacekeeping and integration.
 Its member states include Somalia, Ethiopia, Kenya, Djibouti, Uganda, Sudan and South Sudan.
-Most of the member states are simultaneously countries of origin, transit and destination for migrants and refugees.
+Most of the these are simultaneously countries of origin, transit and destination for migrants and forcibly displaced people.

-The New York Declaration for Refugees and Migrants of the Office of the United Nations High Commissioner for Refugees (UNHCR) serves as the politically binding framework for two global compacts: the Global Compact on Refugees on the sharing of obligations and the protection of refugees, and the Global Compact for Migration, which sets out the principles of safe, orderly and regular migration.
+The New York Declaration for Refugees and Migrants of the Office of the United Nations High Commissioner for Refugees (UNHCR) serves as the politically binding framework for two global compacts: the Global Compact on Refugees, which regulates the sharing of obligations and the protection of refugees, and the Global Compact for Migration, which sets out the principles of safe, orderly and regular migration.

-In this context, IGAD is implementing a regional approach for Somali refugees and can also play an important role in the implementation of the Global Compact for Migration by supporting member states in implementing their objectives.
+In this context, IGAD pursues a regional approach for Somali refugees and can also play an important role in the implementation of the Global Compact for Migration by supporting member states in achieving their objectives.
 Aside from the potential of IGAD, a stronger focus is required on national coordination and implementation and on cross-border cooperation.

-The Intergovernmental Authority on Development (IGAD) performs its tasks in the areas of migration and displacement effectively and efficiently.
+The Intergovernmental Authority on Development (IGAD) performs its tasks in the areas of migration and displacement more effectively.

 In 2012, IGAD was the first regional organisation to agree on a policy framework for the issues of migration and displacement.
 IGAD then formulated a Migration Action Plan based on the framework.
 The Nairobi Declaration and Action Plan also bring together measures that create long-term solutions for Somali refugees in IGAD member states and reintegrate returning Somali refugees.